 I finished my Polymer80 PF940CL build and was pretty happy with the results.
 This is a really interesting Glock-compatible variant that is unique to Polymer80 that I really like.
 It’s a G19 lower designed to work with a G17 upper.
 This is why they call it the “compact long” (CL) model.
 Basically the handle doesn’t print as much under clothes plus you have the longer barrel and slide with the longer sight radius.
 It’s a win-win.

 Back to the story, I built the PF940CL and it function tested just fine.
-It shot like a dream other than locking the slide open once in a while.
+It shot like a dream other than the slide sticking, or catching, open once in a while.
 I had a pretty good idea the recoil spring was catching on my purposefully so-so sanded area where I removed the barrel block from in the frame.

 I bet you’re wondering – wait – what?
 He did it in purpose?
 Yes, I did.
 I’ve read about guys having this problem and wanted to recreate it for a blog post and also to allow me to demonstrate a new sanding tool kit I’ve assembled to make the work easier and faster.

 To avoid this, just be real careful about not leaving an edge.
 Historically, I would mill out most of the plastic and file the rest down flat using a combination of wood dowels and popsicle sticks to provide a stiff backing for different grits of sand paper.
 It was tedious but it got the job done and it will work for you as well.

 Ever since my first Polymer80, I was wondering how I could reach in there with a hand tool and get ridge of the plastic in a more automated fashion but also still have enough control to not make a mess.
 For example, a die grinder with a burr would scream through the plastic and destroy everything in the blink of an eye,

 Dremels / rotary tools give you a ton of sanding options but nothing that would allow you to reach straight back from the nose of the frame and be able to sand the “U” and its curved surfaces.